bitcoin-dot-org/Bitcoin.org/en/full-node.md

 around 2GB.

 Running a node in pruned mode is incompatible with `-txindex` and `-rescan`.
 It also disables the RPC `importwallet`.
+Two RPCs that are available and potentially helpful, however, are `importprunedfunds` and `removeprunedfunds`.

 To enable block pruning set `prune=N` on the command line or in `bitcoin.conf`, where `N` is the number of MiB to allot for raw block and undo data.